 Addressing the number of poverty-level families means a priority must be made to engage with low-moderate-income persons, including traditionally underserved communities such as immigrants, the elderly and those with disabilities.
 This is why a central component of the 2024 Annual Action Plan's Administrative project is advertising and public outreach via the internet and print media so that CDBG programs can be advertised to those in need of the services the City can offer.
-To reduce the number of families in poverty, the City will provide access to homeownership, which will allow first-time homebuyers access to stability and equity to break generational cycles of poverty.

 Through the City's focus on public services, particularly those involving childcare, Bentonville will reduce the cost-burden families in poverty and ensure that parents can remain in the workforce.
 Childcare is one of the top rising costs nationally, and that is reflected in Bentonville as well.
 Providing support to public services conducting childcare aid means that costs are offset and families do not have to make the choice between their children's safety and the potential of a lost income.
-Another area that Bentonville provides support in through public services in the 2024 Annual Action Plan is its support of education and training opportunities for homeless individuals, providing them a path out of poverty and economic improvement to become more stable in their living situations and personal circumstances.
+Another area that Bentonville provides support is through public services in the 2024 Annual Action Plan with its support of education and training opportunities for homeless individuals, providing them a path out of poverty and economic improvement to become more stable in their living situations and personal circumstances.